 Crate Pro 6 includes hundreds of style templates to make getting from quote to cut sheets to floor quickly and accurately.
 Style templates are based on international standards and common modifications.
-Crate Pro 6 is designed for the custom crating company, and while its perfectly acceptable to use a style template exactly as is, its common to make multiple tweaks after you've created your design.
+Crate Pro 6 is designed for the custom crating company, and a crate style template is your starting point for your design.

-To make Crate Pro most effective for you, its important to choose the style templates that most match your construction methodology.
-While you have access to all the crate style templates, having a Preferred list allows you to most quickly get from entering the ID or content dims to having a final design.
+To make Crate Pro most effective for you, its important to choose the style templates that most closely match your construction methodology.

 As part of your initial setup and configuration support, we help you understand and select your Preferred Style Templates.

 At this time the Upcoming Styles shown in the Image Gallery have been added to Crate Pro 6.
 171102

 This solution article will help you understand how the style naming convention is set

 Note: Style templates are not determined by the materials but by the method of construction or how the components are oriented to each other.